jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 Attachments Permissions
 =======================

-The attachments extentension takes full advantage of the new Joomla!
+The attachments extension takes full advantage of the new Joomla!
 ACL/permissions system introduced in Joomla!
 1.6.
-This gives websites that use Attachments much more flexibilty to control who can create, edit, delete and manage attachments.
+This gives websites that use Attachments much more flexibility to control who can create, edit, delete and manage attachments.

 Before describing the ACL permissions related to Attachments, it is important